Must try Hawaiian snacks that locals love to eat on the islands

 A favorite sweet indulgence, mochi has always been a sweet treat to go for in Hawaii.
 You must try this Hawaiian snack if you like the traditional kind or more unusual new flavors with tropical tastes including mango, lilikoi, guava and whole variety that caters to every sweet tooth.
 Check out this post on the best mochi on the islands here and some history about this delicious snack.

-This is the typical go to snack local Hawaiian snack on the islands.
+One of the most popular snacks from Hawaii, Spam musubi is the typical go to Hawaiian snack on the islands and one of the easy Hawaiian snacks to make on your own if you have a craving for spam.
 You can easily find spam musubi sold everywhere from convenience stories, deli take out counters to even the gas station food sections.
 Spam musubi typically is spam slices rolled in rice and seaweed wrapper to give you an easy savory snack to tie you over between meals and it is cheap and easy to eat.

-Spam musubi is an easy snack to make, check out how to juice it up with this fun recipe video below.
+Spam musubi is an easy snack to make, check out how to juice it up with this fun Hawaiian snack recipe video below.

 Can’t find a place to buy manapua in your area, why not make it yourself?

 Who doesn’t love a shave ice on a hot day when smooth and melt in your mouth spoonful of tasty and flaky shave ice filled with flavorful tropical inspired juices from Mango, Coconut, lilikoi, Guava and almost unlimited combinations that you can ask for in one cup depending on the size and flavors you are craving.
-There’s nothing like a big cup of shave ice to satisfy your cravings on a day between errands or just taking a nice break to snack on something broke da mouth (delicious).
+One of the most popular snacks in Hawaii, there’s nothing like a big cup of shave ice to satisfy your cravings on a day between errands or just taking a nice break to snack on something broke da mouth (delicious).